rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.98 Place of publication supplied based on address or sign

 <a name="4.201.98.1">4.201.98.1</a>  Supply in square brackets the name of the place of publication using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
-(Transcribe the address or sign as the [publication statement](/DCRMR/books/ppdm/Publication-statement/)) When supplying a place of publication, give a justification in a [note on publication statement](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.4.4) if necessary.
+(Transcribe the address or sign as the [publication statement](/DCRMR/books/ppdm/Publication-statement/)) When supplying a place of publication, give a justification in a note on publication statement if necessary(see [4.206.4.4](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.4.4)).

 Example: `[Paris]`